astrails/safe/README.markdown

 The procedure to create and transfer the key is as follows:

-1. run 'gpg --gen-gen' on your local machine and follow onscreen instructions to create the key (you can accept all the defaults).
+1. run 'gpg --gen-key' on your local machine and follow onscreen instructions to create the key (you can accept all the defaults).

 2. extract your public key into a file (assuming you used test@example.com as your key email): gpg -a --export test@example.com > test@example.com.pub

-3. transfer public key to the server scp backup@example.com root@example.com:
+3. transfer public key to the server scp test@example.com.pub root@example.com:

 4. import public key on the remote system:
 <pre>